 The Fairphone 4's \ac{soc} incorporates two distinct \ac{cpu} variants.
 The six Kryo 570 Silver / Cortex-A55 cores are optimized for energy efficiency, while the two Kryo 570 Gold / Cortex-A77 cores are optimized for performance.
 Using a PHEMOS-X emission microscope, we recorded an \ac{ir} die-shot and the photon emission, when scheduling a program to a specific \ac{cpu}.
 The results are shown in \cref{fig:fp4cpuid}.
 The complete high resolution die-shot without the photon emission overlay can be found in \cref{appendix:snapdragon750}.

-The attack must be tailored to the specific \acp{cpu} executing the cryptographic operation.
-To investigate the electromagnetic profile of the \acp{cpu}, we place a Langer EMV RF-B 3-2 probe over the respective area of the \ac{soc} and schedule a scalar-by-point multiplication on the core.
+The attack must be tailored to the specific \ac{cpu} executing the cryptographic operation.
+To investigate the electromagnetic profile of the \acp{cpu}, we placed a Langer EMV RF-B 3-2 probe over the respective area of the \ac{soc} and scheduled a scalar-by-point multiplication on the core.